Vacuum Insulating Glass

 V-Glass is working to deliver that solution.
 The company mission is to develop an affordable Vacuum Insulated Glazing (VIG) for windows.
 A VIG is like a flat, transparent thermos bottle for windows that dramatically reduces heat loss.
 Two panes of glass, separated by tiny spacers, are sealed around the edges.
 The vacuum between the two panes virtually eliminates conduction and convection heat loss.
 A Low E coating on one pane cuts radiation heat loss.

 Unlike argon, vacuum will not conduct heat, no matter how thin the gap.
-As a result, V-Glass glazing will be as thin as ¼ inch thick plate glass.
+As a result, V-Glass glazing can be as thin as ¼ inch thick plate glass.

 Affordable vacuum insulated glass is a disruptive product having national strategic importance.
 Successful development of V-Glass and associated manufacturing technology will generate significant benefits, including the following: